In this guide we’ll take a look at the best kids sandpits for the UK market.

-The turtle shell provides a lid to keep the sand clean and dry when not in use and the turtle flippers provide two little seats for children to sit on while playing.
+The turtle shell acts as a lid, keeping the sand clean and dry when not in use, and the front flippers create two little seats for children to sit on whilst playing.

 KidKraft Pirate Boat Kids Sandpit Review

-This sand pit for toddlers provides plenty of play opportunities even without the sand!
-It is suitable for several children to play in at once and includes a sunshade to protect delicate skin from the sun.
+This sand pit for toddlers provides plenty of play opportunities – even without the sand!
+It is suitable for several children to play in at once and includes a sunshade to protect from the sun.

-There are also a couple of storage compartments which are handy to keep plenty of sand toys ready for play.
+There are also a couple of storage compartments which are handy to keep sandpit toys in.
 It also features a steering wheel, seat and of course, a pirate flag.

 Colourful Kids Sandpit With Sunshade Review

-This Colourful Kids Sandpit With Sunshade comes with two bench seats and a sunshade making it a comfortable, multipurpose item for the garden.
+This Colourful Kids Sandpit With Sunshade comes with two bench seats and a sunshade.
+It’s a comfortable, multipurpose item for the garden.

 The cheery blue striped canopy gives this product a nice beachside feel.
 It also comes with a ground sheet to keep the sand protected from underneath.

 You could even put a table in the middle and use this as a picnic area for kids if you wanted.
-It could also be used with other toys to provide a shady place to play in sunny weather.
+Plus, it could also be used with other toys to provide a shady place to play in sunny weather.